Login / Register

 Entity, Listing, Version — three layers that separate identity from designation from history.

-The registry is structured around three tiers.
-Each tier has a distinct role.
-Together they answer three separate questions: who is this person, how are they designated, and what changed?
+The registry has three tiers, each answering a different question: who is this person, how are they designated, and what changed?

 The Three Tiers Explained

-- Entity: One record per real-world actor.
+• Entity: One record per real-world actor.
 Canonical name, entity type, name variants, known aliases, lifecycle status.
-This is the identity card — source-neutral and deduplicated across all lists.
+The identity card — source-neutral, deduplicated across every list.

-- Version: One record per content change.
-Complete properties snapshot, content hash, field-level diff, effective date.
-Nothing overwritten.
-Nothing lost.
-When OFAC adds an alias, a new version is created — the previous version remains intact and queryable.
+• Version: One record per content change.
+Properties snapshot, content hash, field-level diff, effective date.
+Nothing overwritten, nothing lost.
+When OFAC adds an alias, a new version is written — the previous one stays intact and queryable.

 How Names Enter the Registry

-Every nightly import follows the same pipeline.
-The steps are sequential and atomic.
+Every nightly import runs the same multi-step sequence.
+Each step is atomic.
 A failure at any step is logged with full context — no silent data loss.

-- 3. Intra-Source Lookup: Source-unique identifier checked first.
-If listing exists: resolved instantly, no name matching required.
-This is the fast path — used for the majority of entries on every update.
+• 3.
+Intra-Source Lookup: Source-unique identifier checked first.
+If the listing exists, it resolves instantly without name matching — the fast path used for most entries on every update.

 Version Chain

 Every field change preserved.
-Nothing overwritten.
-History queryable at any date.
+History is queryable at any past date.

-The version chain is the foundation for the entity timeline view, alias propagation, and the entity connections engine.
+The version chain feeds the entity timeline, alias propagation, and the connections engine.

 What the Version Chain Enables

-- Field-Level Diff: The change between two consecutive versions is stored as a structured diff.
-Added aliases, removed addresses, changed DOB — all visible at a glance.
+• Field-Level Diff: The delta between two consecutive versions is stored as a structured diff — added aliases, removed addresses, changed DOB, all visible at a glance.

-- Delisting Detection: When an entry disappears from a source file, the listing is marked delisted with an effective date.
-Not deleted.
-The designation history remains intact.
+• Delisting Detection: When an entry disappears from a source file, the listing is marked delisted with an effective date — not deleted.
+The designation history stays intact.

 Sanctions Screening Built to Be Audited.

-Beta access is free and includes full screening functionality across all official sources, the complete review workflow, and audit-ready exports.
+Free to use: full screening across every official source, the complete review workflow, and audit-ready exports.

 Login / Register